 A child with lactose intolerance experiences stomach upsets because they can't digest the natural sugar found in milk.
-If your child seems to have symptoms of lactose intolerance, the pediatric gastroenterologist at Kids and Tummies have the skills and knowledge to help.
-At their office in Gulfport, Mississippi, the experienced team can diagnose your child's condition and provide expert advice on managing lactose intolerance.
+If your child seems to have symptoms of lactose intolerance, the pediatric gastroenterologists at Kids and Tummies have the skills and knowledge to help.
+At their office in Gulfport and Ocean Springs, Mississippi, the experienced team can diagnose your child's condition and provide expert advice on managing lactose intolerance.
 Call Kids and Tummies to find out more or book an appointment online today.

 Lactose intolerance is a disorder in which your child cannot properly digest milk and other foods that contain lactose.

 Lactose is a natural sugar that’s in milk and foods made from milk, like yogurt and cheese.
 It's also added to many other foods, such as bread and cereals.
 A lactase enzyme in your small intestine breaks down lactose into simple sugars called glucose and galactose, which your gut can easily absorb.